Stephen has been exploring the history, legends, and folklore of his home province of Newfoundland Labrador for the better part of 40 years.

 1. The LSPU Hall

 The LSPU Hall is perhaps the most haunted building on what is considered to be St. John's most haunted street.
 The land at 3 Victoria Street, upon which the LSPU Hall currently sits, was originally the site of the meeting hall of the First Congregational Church of Newfoundland.
-It was built there in 1789 and later destroyed by the Great Fire of 1892, which left most of the city in ruin.
-Following the fire, the church built a second meeting hall on the same site, which also burned down.
+It was built there in 1789 and later destroyed by fire in 1817.
+An ecumenical church was rebuilt on the site but again destroyed in the Great Fire of 1892, which left most of the city in ruin.
 The land was then purchased by the Sons of Temperance, a group of men that promoted the temperance (prohibition of and abstinence from alcohol) movement.
-Upon the foundation of the old church, the Sons constructed their meeting place, Temperance Hall, in 1853.
+Upon the foundation of the old church, the Sons constructed their meeting place, Temperance Hall, in 1893.

-The Longshoremen's Protective Union purchased the three-story, timber-framed building, on what was then known as "Meeting House Lane", in 1912, from the Sons of Temperance.
+In 1912, the Longshoremen's Protective Union purchased the three-story, timber-framed building on what was then known as "Meeting House Lane" from the Sons of Temperance.
 The LSPU did some renovations to the building in 1922.
-Though the building has undergone extensive interior renovations since, the exterior looks pretty much the same as it did then.
+Though the building has undergone extensive interior renovations, the exterior looks pretty much the same as it did then.

 In 1976, the building was purchased by the Resource Foundation for the Arts and became the Resource Center for the Arts.
 The structure underwent extensive renovations in 1984 and again in 2008, enhancing its functionality as a theater and arts center while preserving its heritage features.

-The Halls most famous ghost, however, is that of a young man seen often sitting in the seats of the main theater during the performance of a show, or standing in the wings along side the stage.
-The first reported sighting of this spectral theater goer occurred during a performance at the hall in 1995.
+The Halls's most famous ghost, however, is that of a young man seen often sitting in the seats of the main theater during the performance of a show or standing in the wings alongside the stage.
+The first reported sighting of this spectral theatergoer occurred during a performance at the hall in 1995.
 A woman watching the show noticed a young man in the seat beside her thoroughly enjoying the play.
-When the performance was over she turned to the young man with the intention of saying something to him about the show they had just seen, but as the house lights came up the man vanished, leaving the woman looking at an empty seat.
+When the performance was over, she turned to the young man with the intention of saying something to him about the show they had just seen, but as the house lights came up, the man vanished, leaving the woman looking at an empty seat.
 She later told the story to someone connected to the Hall who immediately recognized the man from the description the woman had given.
-It was a young man well known at the Hall, and in the Newfoundland music scene, who had recently drowned.
+It was a young man well known at the Hall and in the Newfoundland music scene who had recently drowned.

-Fred Gamberg was just 24 years old when, on July 10, 1995, he slipped from a cliff in Flatrock, Newfoundland, fell into the cold water of the North Atlantic, and drowned.
-Fred was a fixture at the LSPU Hall, and at the time of his death was working there in multiple capacities, doing everything from basic maintenance to putting off shows.
-He was an integral part of the punk rock and metal scene in St. John's during the latter part of the 1980s and early part of the 1990s, and a great lover of the St. John's art scene.
-By all accounts he was much loved and is greatly missed.
-It is likely no surprise to many who knew him that he still returns to the Hall from time to time to enjoy a show, or just to check on things.
+Fred Gamberg was just 24 years old when, on July 10, 1995, he slipped from a cliff in Flatrock, Newfoundland, and fell into the cold water of the North Atlantic and drowned.
+Fred was a fixture at the LSPU Hall and, at the time of his death, was working there in multiple capacities, doing everything from basic maintenance to putting off shows.
+He was an integral part of the punk rock and metal scene in St. John's during the latter part of the 1980s and early part of the 1990s and a great lover of the St. John's art scene.
+By all accounts, he was much loved and is greatly missed.
+It is likely no surprise to many who knew him that he still returns to the Hall from time to time to enjoy a show or just to check on things.

 2. The Four Sisters

-Addresses 31 to 37 Temperance Street in St. John's, Newfoundland and Labrador, are occupied by four identical stone houses known as the Samuel Garrett houses, or, more commonly by their nickname, the Four Sisters.
-Named for their designer and builder, Samuel Garrett, who's best known work is Cabot Tower, the four homes, constructed over a ten year period, from 1893 to 1903, were originally intended as wedding gifts for Garrett's four daughters.
+Addresses 31 to 37 of Temperance Street in St. John's, Newfoundland and Labrador, are occupied by four identical stone houses known as the Samuel Garrett houses, or more commonly by their nickname, the Four Sisters.
+Named for their designer and builder, Samuel Garrett—whose best-known work is Cabot Tower—the four homes, constructed over a ten-year period from 1893 to 1903, were originally intended as wedding gifts for Garrett's four daughters.
 Unfortunately, only two of the daughters actually got to occupy their houses.
-Laurretta McFarlene moved into number 35 with her new husband in 1901, and another daughter, Emily Dewling moved into number 37.
-His daughter Eliza never married and remained at Garrett's home at 2 Duckworth Street, in St. John's.
+Laurretta McFarlene moved into number 35 with her new husband in 1901, and another daughter, Emily Dewling, moved into number 37.
+His daughter Eliza never married and remained at Garrett's home at 2 Duckworth Street in St. John's.
 His remaining daughter, Mary, died unmarried at the age of 24.
 The other two houses at 31 and 33 Temperance Street were rented out until two of Garrett's grandchildren were old enough to take possession and move in.
 The houses were designated Registered Heritage Structures in 1988.

-Other visitors to, and residents of, the properties have reported seeing a ghostly woman appear in a room in one of the houses, then move across the floor and pass through a wall and out of sight, often times reappearing in the adjoining house.
-As it turns out the houses had, at one time, doors that joined each residence to the one next door.
-This was done by the builder so that his daughters would be able to visit each other without having to go outside to do so.
+Other visitors and residents of the properties have reported seeing a ghostly woman appear in a room in one of the houses, then move across the floor and pass through a wall and out of sight, often times reappearing in the adjoining house.
+As it turns out, the houses had, at one time, doors that joined each residence to the one next door.
+This was done by the builder so that his daughters would be able to visit each other without having to go outside.
 These doors were later walled over when two of the properties were rented out.

 3. The Ghost of Catherine Snow

-Catherine Mandeville was born in Harbour Grace, Newfoundland in or around the year 1793.
+Catherine Mandeville was born in Harbour Grace, Newfoundland, in or around the year 1793.
 Later, as a young woman, she moved to Salmon Cove, where she took up with and later married John Snow.
 The couple had seven children.
-There marriage, however, was by all reports a rather stormy one, with loud and often violent fights being quite frequent.
+Their marriage, however, was by all reports a rather stormy one, with frequent loud and often violent fights.
 On the night of August 31, 1833, following one of these altercations, John Snow disappeared.

-In 1893 the land at the foot of Longs hill, that had been the old Catholic cemetery, was sold and construction of St. Andrews Presbyterian Church was begun on the site.
+In 1893, the land at the foot of Longs hill that had been the old Catholic cemetery was sold and construction of St. Andrews Presbyterian Church was begun on the site.
 Known as the Kirk, the church was completed in 1896.
-As far as anyone knows the remains of Catherine Snow were not moved prior to the churches construction, and lay there still.
+As far as anyone knows the remains of Catherine Snow were not moved prior to the church's construction, and lay there still.
 It is said that her ghost can still be seen from time to time walking the grounds.